 When to switch auto insurance companies

-- Moving to a new ZIP code, city or state: Your city, state and even your ZIP code, will all impact your car insurance premium.
+- Moving to a new ZIP code, city or state: Your city, state and even your ZIP code may impact your car insurance premium.
 If you are moving, it may be a good time to consider a new car insurance company to at least see if rates are more competitive in that area.

 - Adding a driver or car: If your teenager is about to get a license or you are adding a new car to your household, consider getting quotes from other insurance carriers.
 Every company has different rates, and many offer student-based discounts, so you may find a company that offers a lower premium for your new driver or vehicle.

-- Experiencing a life event: Life events like getting married, buying a home or having a child can impact your insurance needs and premium.
+- Experiencing a life event: Life events like getting married, buying a home or getting a new job can impact your auto insurance needs and premium.
 Updating your current policy or searching for a new one may be a good idea under these circumstances.

 - Approaching your renewal date: You can change your car insurance at any time, but your renewal date offers a particularly convenient time to switch.
-If you cancel your old policy on its renewal date and start your new policy on the same date, you may be less likely to have to deal with small bills or refunds on the old policy.
+If you cancel your old policy on its renewal date and start your new policy on the same date, you may be less likely to have to deal with small bills, a cancellation fee or refunds on the old policy.
 The important thing is to ensure there are no lapses in coverage because this can leave you financially vulnerable and may increase the cost of future premiums.

 1. Consider your coverage options

-Too little insurance can leave you financially exposed, but too much coverage may mean you are paying too much.
-If you think you are overspending, consider switching car insurance.
+Too little auto insurance can leave you financially exposed, but too much coverage may mean you are overpaying.
+If you think you are overspending, you may want to consider switching car insurance.

 Ultimately, the more coverage you add to your car insurance policy, the more it will cost.
 If you are wondering how to switch auto insurance, understanding the different types of car insurance coverage — and which ones you need — is an important first step.